 A mortgage is one of the biggest debts you can take out, so mortgage lenders are not likely to want to lend you more money if you already owe a significant amount.

-There are some great sources of information on Money Saving Expert
+There are some great sources of information about clearing debt on Money Saving Expert

 and the Money Advice Service